Jason-Clement/Visual-Sort-WPF/README.md

 # VisualSortWPF

 This was my first foray into WPF in about 2009ish.
+It's bad.
+It's really bad.
+Like embarrassingly bad.
+I think I'll leave it up anyway.

 I plan to bring this into the newest version.
 Sometime.
 Maybe.
 I'd rather make this a webapp to be honest or perhaps build it in Unity or some other platform that allows more advanced animations.